SECURITIES AND EXCHANGE COMMISSION

 COVID-19 Related Risks

 The facilities of our suppliers and customers have experienced, and may continue to experience, disruptions in manufacturing and supply arrangements due to the loss or disruption of critical manufacturing and supply elements, such as raw materials or other finished product components, transportation, workforce or other manufacturing and distribution capability.
 We may also experience failure of third parties on which we rely, including our suppliers, distributors and contractors, to meet their obligations to us, or significant restrictions in their ability to do so.
-In addition, our compliance with applicable safety requirements may cause us to lose critical employees who are unwilling or unable to comply with the requirements.

 Risks Related to our Governmental and Aerospace Business